Toward a Buddhist/Permaculture Ethic for Smallholders and Others

 Introduction

-I'm Doyū Shōnin/Risa Bear and I study Soto Zen Buddhism with a teacher in the lineage of Shunryu Suzuki Roshi, who said: "Take care of things and they will take care of you."
+I'm Doyū Shōnin/Risa Bear and I'm a nun/priest in the lineage of Shunryu Suzuki Roshi, who said: "Take care of things and they will take care of you."

 The following can be regarded as a pair of ethics toolboxes for designing a life.
 I'm still not clear on how to merge them into one, so this is practically a repost.
 If you've seen it all before, think of me as my own target audience, thinking out loud.